chistyakoviv/converter/README.md

 The service provides three endpoints:

 - `POST /convert`: Enqueue a file for conversion.
-- `POST /delete`: Delete converted files for a specified file.
+- `DELETE /delete`: Delete converted files for a specified file.
 - `POST /scan`: Scan the `files` directory and enqueue found files for conversion.

 #### Conversion Request